 Community Health Centers

 Community Health Centers provide vital health services to the local community, particularly to those who may not access health care otherwise.
-In New Jersey, there are 23 federally-funded Health Center organizations that serve 511,947 patients through a combined 144 delivery sites.
+In New Jersey, there are 24 federally-funded Health Center organizations that served 561,965 patients and provided over 2 million patient visits in 2018.

 Congressman Pallone is proud to support community health centers so they may grow and expand.
 According to the National Association of Community Health Centers, community health centers in Congressman Pallone’s district leveraged $7,245,311 in federal investments and served approximately 63,135 patients in 2016.